huntfunc/huntfunc-one/README.md

 #Huntsville Functional Programming Group
 ##Project Dashboard - a ClojureScript One project

+...This project was an experiment - would like to do more on a ClojureScript Project - maybe one day soon.
+This project gave me a chance to lean the basics...

 This project is an experimental take off on the ClojureScript One "sample" project.
 The original ClojureScript One project can be found [here](https://github.com/brentonashworth/one/wiki).
 The [goals] (https://github.com/huntfunc/huntfunc-one/wiki/huntfunc-one-project-wiki) and the [road map] (https://github.com/huntfunc/huntfunc-one/wiki/Road-Map) of this project are in the wiki.
 Feel free to add comments